microsoft/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

    ![Endpoint](images/tokenbased.png)

-## Exercise 2: Creating Deployment Groups
+## Exercise 2: Creating Deployment Groups and Configuring Release

 The Azure DevOps makes it easier to organize the servers for deploying the applications.
 A deployment group is a collection of machines with a deployment agent on each of them.
 Each machine interacts with the Azure DevOps to coordinate deployment of the app.